 Nicolas Walter (1934-2000)

-Nicolas Walter (1934-2000) was one of the best-known and mostly widely read anarchist writers of the last half century.
-His About Anarchism has been translated into many languages, including Russian, Serbo-Croat, Greek, Turkish, Chinese and Japanese, and its popularity is said to have led anarchist parents to name their boys ‘Nicolas’.
-But his immense output was otherwise overwhelmingly journalism for the libertarian press.
-It is only with The Anarchist Past and Other Essays (Five Leaves, 2007), a virtual history of anarchism reaching from its prehistory in the American Revolution to the work of Murray Bookchin and Colin Ward, and the present volume that libertarians today are enabled to appreciate his range, erudition and readability.
+Nicolas Walter (1934-2000) was one of the best-known and most widely read anarchist writers of the last half century.
+His About Anarchism has been translated into many languages, including Russian, Serbo-Croat, Greek, Turkish, Chinese and Japanese, and his immense output was otherwise overwhelmingly journalism for the libertarian press.
+The present updated edition of About Anarchism together with the collection Damned Fools in Utopia (PM, 2011) enable readers today to appreciate his range, erudition, and readability.

 About the Editor:

 David Goodway is a British social and cultural historian who for twenty years has written principally on anarchism and libertarian socialism.
-He is the editor of For Anarchism, Herbert Read Reassessed, The Letters of John Cowper Powys and Emma Goldman and collections of the writings of Alex Comfort, Herbert Read, Maurice Brinton and Nicolas Walter.
+He is the editor of For Anarchism, Herbert Read Reassessed, The Letters of John Cowper Powys and Emma Goldman, and collections of the writings of Alex Comfort, Herbert Read, Maurice Brinton, and Nicolas Walter.
 His conversations with Colin Ward have been published as Talking Anarchy.
-PM is soon to bring out a new edition of his recent major book, Anarchist Seeds Beneath the Snow: Left-Libertarian Thought and British Writers from William Morris to Colin Ward.
+PM has also published a new edition of his major work Anarchist Seeds Beneath the Snow: Left-Libertarian Thought and British Writers from William Morris to Colin Ward.

 Author: Nicolas Walter • Introduction: Natasha Walter

 Publisher: PM Press/Freedom Press